Partners & Projects

 The University of Oslo and the Clinton Health Access Initiative decided to contribute to our custom Apps in the Malaria Case Surveillance domain, by funding new functionalities and, hence, creating a new App for the Cambodian National Center For Parasitology Entomology and Malaria Control (CNM).
-Still in pilot phases, the CNM App is a picture-driven app, aiming to allow illiterate people to register malaria cases using an Android device.
+The CNM App is picture-driven, aiming to allow illiterate people to register malaria cases using an Android device.
 The survey is conducted by clicking on images and register the main information that the Cambodian CNM organism needs for the epidemiology analysis.
 CNM also manages the drugs issues and entries, generating a basic stock control that is centralized in the DHIS2 server the app is connected to.
 The app can work offline and it sends all the information to DHIS2 as soon as the device gets internet connexion.
 All the information from the app is represented in a simple Event-based program in DHIS2.

 Save the Children Myanmar

 believes every child deserves a future.
 In Myanmar and around the world, Save the Children gives children a healthy start in life, the opportunity to learn, and the protection from harm.
 They do whatever it takes for children – every day and in times of crisis – to transform their lives and the future we share.

 As part of these efforts, Save the Children funded the development of a new application, which is based on PSI’s Malaria Case Surveillance applications with several improvements and new features.
 The MCBR Application collects data on malaria testing and treatment using a picture-driven survey.
 It also includes job aids and a minimal drug stock control functionality.
 The application works offline and sends all the information to a DHIS2 centralized server once it is connected.